adfinis/adsy-trainings/susecap-workshop/9001_introduction/modul_introduction_9001.md

 * Through Helm Charts created by SUSE
 * Deployment of CloudFoundry and UAA server are independent charts
-* Optional deployment of Stratos UI
+* Optional deployment of Stratos UI for Cloud Foundry management

 ## How to interact with it?